 Cricket and Buddy

-The day before at the barn, Cindy’s Daddy told her, “Keep the water on Cricket’s ankle.
-The sprain is better, but it is still swelled.
-This cool running water from the hose will sooth her ankle and help the pain, and hopefully help the swelling some, too.
+The day before at the barn, Cindy’s daddy told her, “Keep the water on Cricket’s ankle.
+The sprain is better, but it is still swollen.
+This cool running water from the hose will soothe her ankle and help the pain, and hopefully help the swelling some, too.
 I’ll be back in about thirty minutes to check on you.”
 With that, her daddy went to take care of the other horses and farm animals.

 Cricket didn’t put much weight on the ankle, so Cindy could tell it hurt.
 Why did this have to happen this week, of all times?
 Why?
 All she could think about was how she was going to have a horse to ride on the trail tomorrow?
 Marty had said she had an extra horse.
 Maybe; just maybe…